Tanz0rz/haxe-fmod/docs/guides/callbacks-and-3d.md

 ### System events

-`StudioSystem.setSystemCallback(handler, ?coreMask, ?studioMask)` installs one handler for events the systems themselves raise, delivered as `SystemEvent` values through the same per-frame drain. `DeviceListChanged` and `DeviceLost` come from the core system when the audio device list changes or the active device goes away. `BankUnload(path)`, `LiveUpdateConnected`, and `LiveUpdateDisconnected` come from Studio.
+`StudioSystem.setSystemCallback(handler, ?coreMask, ?studioMask)` installs one `SystemCallback` for events the systems themselves raise, delivered as `SystemEvent` values through the same per-frame drain. `DeviceListChanged` and `DeviceLost` come from the core system when the audio device list changes or the active device goes away. `Error(info)` comes from the core system when an FMOD call fails, once `SystemCallbacks.CORE_ERROR` is in the core mask, with the result, the object kind and handle, the function name, and its parameters in a `FmodErrorCallbackInfo`. `BankUnload(path)`, `LiveUpdateConnected`, and `LiveUpdateDisconnected` come from Studio.
 Registering again replaces the handler, and `clearSystemCallback()` removes it.

 ```haxe
 import haxefmod.studio.SystemCallbacks;